-(E) Requests to revise the executive officer's adjustments.
-Any interested party may request in writing that the executive officer revise the adjustments, and may submit any relevant information supporting revised determinations.
-In order to be considered by the executive officer, the written request and supporting information must be received no more than 30 days after issuance of the notice.
-The executive officer shall consider any requests that are timely submitted, and shall issue his or her final determinations no less than twelve months before the start of the year in question.
-At the same time, the executive officer shall make any resulting modifications to the determinations and notifications made pursuant to sections 2304(b), 2306 and 2307.
+- (E) Requests to revise the eExecutive eOfficer 's adjustments.
+Any interested party may request in writing that the eExecutive eOfficer revise the adjustments, and may submit any relevant information supporting revised determinations.
+In order to be considered by the eExecutive eOfficer, the written request and supporting information must be received no more than 30thirty days after issuance of the notice.
+The eExecutive eOfficer shall consider any requests that are timely submitted, and shall issue his or her final determinations no less than twenty-sixtwelve months before the start of the year in question.
+At the same time, the eExecutive eOfficer shall make any resulting modifications to the determinations and notifications made pursuant to sections 2304(b), 2306 and 2307. - (b) Determination of total number of additional clean fuel outlets required each year for each designated clean fuel.

-(b) Determination of total number of additional clean fuel outlets required each year for each designated clean fuel.
-For each year, the executive officer shall determine, for each designated clean fuel, the total number of additional retail clean fuel outlets required for the first time to be in place in that year.
-This figure shall be determined by subtracting the total number of required retail clean fuel outlets determined in accordance with section 2304 (a) for the previous year, from the total number of required clean fuel outlets determined in accordance with 2304(a) for the previous year, from the total number of required clean fuel outlets determined in accordance with 2304(a) for the previous year, form the total number of required clean fuel outlets determined in accordance with 2304(a) for the year for which the calculations are being made.
+For each year, the eExecutive eOfficer shall determine, for each designated clean fuel, the total number of additional retail clean fuel outlets required for the first time to be in place in that year.
+This figure shall be determined by subtracting the total number of required retail clean fuel outlets determined in accordance with section 2304(a) for the previous year, from the total number of required clean fuel outlets determined in accordance with 2304(a) for the previous year, from the total number of required clean fuel outlets determined in accordance with 2304(a) for the year for which the calculations are being made.